fabianlischka/InfoSec101/p1-InfoSec101.md

 ### Suggested Tools: VPNs

-- many providers
-    - there is no free lunch: expect to pay for good service (about USD 5/month)
+- many providers, but there is no free lunch: expect to pay for good service (about USD 5/month).
+Some good providers:
-    - **AirVPN**: VPN provider with strong committment to security, privacy.
+    - **AirVPN**: Excellent VPN, strong commitment to security & privacy.
+Run by activists in Italy.
+Three connections per account.
+Unix, OS X, Win, iOS, Android.
 [Link](https://airvpn.org)
+    - **ZenMate**: Browser add-on.
+Routes only browser through a VPN, NOT other apps (Mail, Messenger, etc.).
+Free.
+Chrome, FireFox, Opera.
+[Link](https://zenmate.com)
 - to test whether the VPN works correctly, visit [IPLeak](http://ipleak.net), for example, and see what it thinks your IP address and location are.

 ## <a name="steps-chat"></a> Chat and Voice Calls